skupperproject/refdog/terminology.md

 Because the application is broken up into isolated components, the components need a way to communicate and coordinate.

-XXX In Skupper, one app, one network.
+Skupper networks are designed to enable this inter-component communication across sites.
+XXX one app, one network

 ### Component